zoriya/Kyoo/README.md

 You can see a live demo with copyright-free movies here: [demo.kyoo.moe](https://demo.kyoo.moe).
 Thanks to the [blender studio](https://www.blender.org/about/studio/) for providing open-source movies available for all.

-The files available on the demo server can be downloaded [here](https://demo.kyoo.moe/files.zip).
 The demo server is simply created using the following docker compose:

 ```yml
 version: "3.8"